dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 I wanted to play around with the colour, stroke and transparency.
-For this design I used purples and blues.
-I like the way the colours look together, epically when the two smaller circlers overlap.
-I didn't change the stroke weight or transparency for this particular design.
+For this design I removed the fill on the background.
+It has an Interesting look without the big circles colour in the back.
+It also effects how the transparency of the smaller circles looks.
+The small gold one doesn't look like it's transparent.
+I used white and gold for the colours.

 The eight parameters per letter are now: